-(a) a Queensland driver licence; or

-(b) a corresponding document to a Queensland driver licence issued under a corresponding law to the provision of this Act under which a Queensland driver licence is issued.
+- a Queensland driver licence; or (a) - a corresponding document to a Queensland driver (b) licence issued under a corresponding law to the provision of this Act under which a Queensland driver licence is issued.

 authorised officer means a person who holds an appointment as an authorised officer under section 20.